On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-For each $n$, we define a graph $H_n$ which is a subgraph of the standard tiling of the plane by regular hexagons.
-This definition is by induction on $n$.
-We begin by defining these graphs for $2 \leq n \leq 7$.
-As we saw in the previous section, for $n \leq 5$, the minimal graphs are trees and it is not hard to know that for each $n \leq 5$, there exists only one class of isomorphism of a tree which maximises the number of vertices.
-We denote an element of this class which is a subset of the standard hexagonal tilling by $H_n$. $H_2$ consists of two vertices joined by a single edge.

-By convention, $H_6$ is a minimal graph consisting of a maximal cycle of length $6$ (a hexagon) and the outgoing edges and vertices attached to the hexagon. $H_7$ is the minimal graph which consists of adding a minimal tree of length $3$ to a vertex of the hexagon of $H_6$ (see the first $7$ pictures of section \ref{fig}).
+For every $n\geq 2$ we define a graph $H_n$ which is a subgraph of the standard tiling of the plane by regular hexagons. \begin{de} [Graphs $H_n$] \begin{itemize} \item $H_2$ consists of two vertices joined by a single edge. \item For $2\leq n\leq 5$, $H_n$ consists of a $3$-boundary regular tree with $n$ boundary points and $N(n)$ vertices. \item $H_6$ is a critical graph consisting of a maximal cycle of length $6$ (a hexagon) and the outgoing edges and vertices attached to the hexagon. \item $H_7$ is the critical graph which consists of adding a critical tree of length $3$ to a vertex of the hexagon of $H_6$. \item For every $n\geq 8$, define $H_n$ inductively as the graph obtained by padding $H_{n-6}$, i.e $H_n=P(H_{n-6})$. \end{itemize} \end{de}